Approximate Nearest Neighbors in the Space of Persistence Diagrams: Finding Approximate Nearest Neighbors

-To find a near neighbor to $Q$ in $\Gamma$, we determine the last level such that $Q$ has an existing key.
+To find a near neighbor to $Q$ in $\Gamma$, we determine the last level such that~$Q$ collides with an existing key in the data structure.
 However, first we must consider where the nearest neighbor lies relative to this level.